Operation Mosaic: Preparations

-G1
+G1, the first test

-Adams arrived at Monte Bello on 22 April, and was sufficiently impressed with the progress of works to schedule a scientific rehearsal for 27 April.
-A second scientific rehearsal was held on 2 May, followed by a full dress rehearsal on 5 May.
-The fissile material was delivered by an RAF Hastings to Onslow, from whence it was collected by HMS Alert on 11 May, and delivered to the Monte Bello Islands the following day.
-Five members of the AWTSC—Leslie H. Martin, Ernest Titterton, Cecil Eddy, Butement and Dwyer—arrived at Onslow and were flown to Narvik by helicopter on 14 May.
+Adams arrived at the Montebello Islands on 22 April, and was sufficiently impressed with the progress of works to schedule a scientific rehearsal (involving only the scientific party) for 27 April.
+A second scientific rehearsal was held on 2 May, followed by a full rehearsal (involving all personnel) on 5 May.
+The fissile material was delivered by an RAF Hastings to Onslow, from where it was collected by HMS Alert on 11 May, and delivered to the Montebello Islands the following day.
+Five members of the AWTSC, Leslie H. Martin, Ernest Titterton, Cecil Eddy, Butement and Dwyer, arrived at Onslow and were flown to Narvik by helicopter on 14 May.
 The following day, Martell set 16 May as the date for the test.
-There had been protests in Perth at the test series, and the Deputy Premier of Western Australia, John Tonkin, promised to discuss demands for an end to the tests.
-Martin and Titterton confronted Martell and Adams, and Martin told them that without sufficient information about the nature of the tests, the AWTSC could not approve the test.
-That it had a veto came as a surprise; it was not what their orders from London said.
+The nuclear test series generated protests in Perth, and the deputy premier of Western Australia, John Tonkin, promised to discuss demands for an end to them.
+Martin and Titterton confronted Martell and Adams, and Martin told them that without sufficient information about the nature of the tests, the AWTSC could not approve them.
+That it had a veto came as a surprise, because that was not what their orders from London said.
 Penney sent a message to Adams 10 May:

 Rather than stonewall, Adams and Martell disclosed the same information that had been given to Menzies, on condition that they kept it to themselves.
-This mollified them, and the G1 test went ahead.
+That mollified them, and the G1 test went ahead.
 The device was detonated on Trimouille Island at 03:50 UTC (11:50 local time) on 16 May.
-Soon afterwards, Narvik and Alert entered the Parting Pool in the Monte Bello Islands.
+Soon afterwards, Narvik and Alert sailed into the Parting Pool in the Montebello Islands.
 The Radiological Group, wearing full protective clothing, entered the lagoon in a cutter.
 They retrieved measuring instruments and conducted a ground survey.
 A tent with a decontamination area was established ashore, and a water pump allowed the Radiological Group to wash themselves before they returned to Narvik.
 The main danger to the ships' crews was considered to be from radioactive seaweed, so they were prohibited from catching or eating fish, and the ships' evaporators were not run.
 Spot checks were made to verify that there was no contamination on board.
 Most of the sample collection was completed by 20 May.
 An extra run was made to collect film badges from Hermite Island, and Maddock paid the crater a visit on 25 May to collect further samples.
 Two RAF Canberra bombers flew through the cloud to collect samples, one of which was flown by Menaul.